dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

 ### Overapproximation

-The *overapproximation* of a type `T` is `T` with all type variables replaced with their *defaults*:
+The *overapproximation* of a declaration `D` is a type `T` with all type variables replaced with their *defaults*:

-1. If `T` is in a contravariant position, then the default is `Never`.
+1. If the type variable is in a contravariant position, then the default is `Never`.

 2. Otherwise, the default is the bound if there is one.

 3. Otherwise, the default is `Object?`.

-The overapproximation of a type reliably contains all values that any possible instantiation of the type could contain.
+The overapproximation of a declaration reliably contains all values that any possible instantiation of its type parameters could contain.
 This lets us calculate exhaustiveness soundly even in the context of parameter types whose concrete instantiations aren't known.

 ### Filtering by a space